iphytian/monitor/README.md

 newmain0807.py is main function of our method and final estimateor

-RF_result is initial classes session function
+RF_result.py is initial classes session function

 imagecutout.py and cnn_result.py achieve the second classes seesion function